 Grow Your Food

 If you have something besides food that you’d rather spend your money on, like traveling, you don’t have to go into debt to do it.
-Instead, try these simple tips to save on groceries so you can use your money on the things that truly matter most to you.
+Instead, try these frugal living tips to save on groceries so you can use your money on the things that truly matter most to you.

 About the Author